xfischer/SqlServerSpatial.Toolkit/README.md

 ```csharp
 SpatialTrace.ShowDialog();
 ```

+*Note : Trace will actually write only if a debugger is attached.*

 ### Trace Viewer

 Open the viewer.
 Drag the file on it like a ninja and drop it like a samuraï, and there it goes :